 You can calculate your max Patient Recall Time with or without Excel.
 Use Excel if you have been in practice for at least three years.

 Disclaimer: Technically, you are not finding the “maximum” patient recall time.
 The true maximum could be an outlier and not representative of your patients.

 Without Excel: Estimate max patient recall time

 A PERT estimate is best if you are not comfortable with spreadsheets.
 It is also great if you have been in practice for less than three years.

 Guess how long one of your patients or clients typically goes between appointments.
 Convert this figure to years.

-Now, find your max patient recall time c using this formula.
-You are calculating standard error to represent 95% of our patient recall times.
+Now, find your max patient recall time using this formula.
+You are calculating a sample standard deviation to represent 95% of our patient recall times.

 This value Tmax is an upper limit representative of most of your patient recall times.
 We will refer to it as your max patient recall time from now on.